-We look forward to seeing you on Tuesday, November 4th and please bring a friend!
+I look forward to seeing you on Tuesday, December 2nd!

 Clermont Tea Party